ozgeozge/ml_zoomcamp_2023/README.md

 # ml_zoomcamp_2023
-Notes and homeworks from ml_zoomcamp 2023 cohort.
+Notes and homeworks from ml zoomcamp 2023 cohort.
-Please refer to [DataTalksClub/machine-learning-zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp ) for the original repository!

 week 1.
 Introduction to Machine Learning